lzimmermann4/TESP-Pilot-MRT/README.md

-# Text-based Support for Parents of Suicidal Adolescents (TESP): Code and Documentation of Processing Data from Micro-Randomized Trial
+# Text-Based Support for Parents of Suicidal Adolescents (TESP): Code and Documentation of Processing Data from Micro-Randomized Trial

 ## 0. Preliminary Statement